SHOULD I PAY IN MY HOME CURRENCY WHEN I TRAVEL ABROAD?

-I wrote about Dynamic Currency Conversions this time last year here, which I saw as one of many pitfalls to watch out for when you travel away from your home country.
+I wrote about Dynamic Currency Conversions here, which I saw as one of many pitfalls to watch out for when you travel away from your home country.

 I recommended at that time to always opt and pay in the local currency to get the best exchange rate as it has been flagged as a con-trick by retailers, particularly in Spain.

-However, I have just returned from a trip to Faro in Portugal and I erred on the side of caution and opted to pay in Euros every time I used my credit card as opposed to GBP (“Great British Pounds”).
+I erred on the side of caution on a trip to Faro in Portugal and opted to pay in Euros every time I used my credit card as opposed to GBP (‘Great British Pounds’).

-I had a look at my statement this weekend to see how my purchases panned out, only to find that I generally got the market rate set by Mastercard although the 2.99% fee levied by my card provider for each transaction for converting Euros to GBP meant that I would have been better off paying in GBP.
+I had a look at my statement when I returned to see how my purchases panned out, only to find that I generally got the market rate set by Mastercard and a 2.99% fee levied by my card provider for each transaction for converting Euros to GBP.
+This meant that I would have been better off paying in GBP.